-1.3 Respondent Characteristics
+1.3 Respondent characteristics

-We provide an overview of the characteristics for our survey respondents in Table 1.
+Table 1 provides an overview of the characteristics for our survey respondents.
 The largest numbers of respondents are fund/portfolio managers (21%), followed by executive/managing directors (18%).
 About one-third of the sample hold executive level positions in their institutions, such as CIO (11%), CEO (10%), or in related functions (10%).
 Remaining respondents include investment analysts/strategists (16%) and ESG/RI specialists (10%).
 Most respondents work for asset managers (23%) and banks (22%), followed by pension funds (17%), insurance companies (15%), and mutual funds (8%).
 The remaining 15% work for other institutions, including sovereign wealth funds, endowments or hedge funds.
-Our sample includes 19% of respondents that work for institutions with less than \$1bn in assets under management, 32% with assets between \$1bn and \$20bn, 23% with assets between \$20bn and \$50bn, and 16% with assets between \$50bn and \$100bn.
-A total of 48 respondents, or 11%, work for institutions with more than \$100bn in assets.
+Our sample includes 19% of respondents that work for institutions with less than \$1 billion in assets under management, 32% with assets between \$1 billion and \$20 billion, 23% with assets between \$20 billion and \$50 billion, and 16% with assets between \$50 billion and \$100 billion.
+A total of 48 respondents, or 11%, work for institutions with more than \$100 billion in assets.

 We asked the respondents to report the typical holdings periods for their investments.
-Respondents could classify holding periods into short (less than six months), medium (six months to two years), long (two years to five years), and very long (more than five years).
-Only 5% of respondents' institutions typically hold investments for less than six months, 38% have medium holding periods, 38% have long holding periods, and the remaining 18% typically hold investments for more than five years.
+Respondents could classify holding periods into short (less than 6 months), medium (6 months to 2 years), long (2 years to

+5 years), and very long (more than 5 years).
+Only 5% of respondents' institutions typically hold investments for less than 6 months, 38% have medium holding periods, 38% have long holding periods, and the remaining 18% typically hold investments for more than 5 years.
 The headquarters of the institutions for which our respondents work are located in different world regions: 32% are in the United States, 17% in the United Kingdom and Ireland, 12% in Canada, 11% in Germany, 7% in Italy, 5% in Spain, and the rest in other parts of the world.
 We also collected information on the institutions' investment structures.
 Across the institutions the average portfolio share that incorporates ESG aspects is 41%, they invest on average 47% in equities (43% in fixed income), and an average of 38% of their assets is passively invested.
 Finally, we asked which positions at their firms would be responsible for the implementation of climate risks in the investment process (they could indicate more than one).
 The results indicate that climate risks have become a topic with C-level responsibility at more than 50% of the investors: CIOs are responsible for implementing climate risks at 36%, and CEOs at 23%, of the institutions.

-Since our respondents are anonymous, one question could be whether we have redundancy in responses.
+Because our respondents are anonymous, one question could be whether we have redundancy in responses.
 However, we are confident that in the vast majority of cases we have only one observation per institutional investor.
-The reason is that, for 87% of the observations, we have sufficient data to determine that none of the following identifying characteristics coincide: location, assets under management, institutional investor type, investor horizon, ESG share (+/-10% variation in the variable), equity share (+/-10%), and passive share (+/-10%).
+The reason is that, for 87% of the observations, we have sufficient data to determine that none of the following identifying characteristics coincide: location, assets under management, institutional investor type, investor horizon, ESG share ($\pm 10\%$ variation in the variable), equity share ($\pm 10\%$), and passive share ($\pm 10\%$).
 In 9% of the observations we cannot exclude the possibility that respondents work for the same institutional investors, as identifying observations coincide.
 However, the responses are sufficiently different among these respondents to discount that possibility with some degree of assurance.
 In the remaining observations we have insufficient information to determine whether characteristics coincide.